zio/interop-reactive-streams/README.md

 ## Reactive Streams `Producer` and `Subscriber`

 **ZIO** integrates with [Reactive Streams](http://reactivestreams.org) by providing conversions from `zio.stream.Stream` to `org.reactivestreams.Publisher` and from `zio.stream.Sink` to `org.reactivestreams.Subscriber` and vice versa.
-Simply import `import zio.interop.reactiveStreams._` to make the conversions available.
+Simply import `import zio.interop.reactivestreams._` to make the conversions available.

 ## Examples